Eutropios/WarMAC/docs/source/warmac_average.rst

  Average Command
 #################

-|  The Average command is the subcommand that handles calculating the
+|  The Average command is the command that handles calculating the statistical
-   statistical average of the specified item.
+   average of the specified item.

 .. note::